 6. Kelp Meal

 Kelp meal is rich in micro-nutrients and trace elements.
-It provides complete nutrient for plants, the addition of kelp gives tomatoes a turbo boosted start.
-Slow-release kelp fertilizer contains the tomato with sufficient nutrient over a period which prevents the plant from experiencing shock as is with the use of excess fertilizers.
-One cup-full of kelp meal is adequate for the plant at the time of planting.
+It provides complete nutrients for plants, and the addition of kelp gives tomatoes a turbo-boosted start.
+Slow-release kelp fertilizer contains the tomato with sufficient nutrients over a period which prevents the plant from experiencing shock as is with the use of excess fertilizers.
+One cup full of kelp meal is adequate for the plant at the time of planting.
 If you want to read more about kelp fertilizer, click here!

 7. Bone Meal

 Similar to kelp meal, bone meal is also an addition to the tomato hole during planting.
-A handful or cup-full of bone meal is essential for a blossoming and quality fruits of the tomato plant since it provides the much-needed phosphorus nutrient which is one of the most vital components for healthy tomato growth.
+A handful or cup full of bone meal is essential for the blossoming and quality fruits of the tomato plant since it provides the much-needed phosphorus nutrient, which is one of the most vital components for healthy tomato growth.